Fady-Esam/finance-app/README.md

 ---

-## ✨ Features
+## ✨ Features & Highlights

 - ➕➖ Add income or expense with detailed info title, description, and amount for each entry
 - 📅 Custom date selection for each transaction
 - 🔁 Recurrence support with occurrence count tracking
 - 🧮 View total balance, today balance, and today's transactions on the Home screen
-- 📄 Transaction view with full history
+- 📄 Full transaction history organized in a clean view
-- 🔍 Search transactions by title
+- 🔍 Search transactions by title for quick access
 - 🧮 Filter by:
   - ✅ Category
   - 💰 Type (Income / Expense / All)
-  - 🕒 Specific date or custom time range
+  - 🕒 Date or custom time range
 - 📊 Interactive charts (Bar, Pie, Line) for visual analytics
 - 🗂️ Add categorize transactions (e.g., Food, Rent, Salary) and View them
 - ⚙️ Settings screen allows users to manage and customize their preferences with options